The Blessing of Faith

 Many places in Scripture encourage us to have faith in God, but one place in particular gives us a powerful image as to what life is like when lived with faith, and in contrast, what life is like without it.
-That place is Jeremiah Chapter 17.
-It is also part of the Haftorah that we read this week.
+That place is Jeremiah Chapter 17 which describes what faith looks like — and what the opposite feels like.

 Jeremiah likens the first tree living in parched soil to a person who puts his faith in man instead of in God: “Cursed is the one who trusts in man . . . and whose heart turns away from the LORD” (Jeremiah 17:5).
 The second tree with strong roots is the person who puts all of his faith in God: “But blessed is the one who trusts in the LORD . . .”
 Faith in God brings blessings.